Managing a Social Media Induced Crisis in Higher Ed Institutions

 Before the advent of social media, a president’s office had days to respond to developing campus incidents – more than enough time to release a comprehensive statement to the press and develop a carefully considered action plan.
 Universities today don’t have that luxury.
-Popular platforms like Twitter and Instagram give students and faculty the ability to grab the national media’s attention within hours.
+With the continual growth of new platforms, a social media-induced crisis in higher ed is instant and gives students and faculty the ability to grab the national media’s attention within hours, if not minutes.

 When Social Media Controls the Message